maikeulb/TeenTitans/README.md

 # Rick And Morty

-API client that consumes Rick and Morty data from Rick And Morty API and exposes it as a RESTful API.
+API client that consumes Rick and Morty data from the Rick And Morty API and exposes it as a RESTful API.

 Technology